-When a member notifies the committee that they wish to appeal a committee decision on their application, the member's application will be reviewed by one committee member, one designated executive member and the Equity Officer (ex-officio).
+When a member notifies the Committee that they wish to appeal a committee decision on their application, the member's application will be reviewed by one committee member, one designated Executive Committee member, and the Equity Officer (ex-officio).

-To be considered the appeal must be submitted within one month of the member's receipt of the committee's original decision.
+To be considered the appeal must be submitted within one month of the member's receipt of the Committee's original decision.